enso-org/enso/docs/runtime/searcher.md

 external id as a key to update return types in the database.

 ### Search Requests
 The search request handler has direct access to the database.
 The completion request is more complicated then others.
-To query the database, it needs to convert the file path from the request to the module name.
+To query the database, it needs to convert the requested file path to the module name.
 To do this, on startup, the language server loads the package definition from the root directory and obtains the project name.
 Then, having the project name and the root directory path, it can recover the module name from the requested file path.

 The project name can be changed with the refactoring `renameProject` command.
 To cover this case, the request handler listens to the `ProjectNameChanged` event